pekala/plugplay/README.md

 # plugplay
 <img align="right" src="./logo.jpg">

-Framework for building multiplayer games using WebSockets
+Plug-and-play solution for multiplayer games using WebSockets.

 ## Server
 Server component is a node application responsible for managing global game state and WebSocket connections.